Bound by Corruption by BelovedStranger

 Onigumo had crawled from where Sesshomaru had left him, but he hadn’t been able to get far with his shattered knee.
 He’d ended up propping himself up against a tree, and was currently holding up his sword.
 Defiant to the end.

-Kagome was amazed by the commander’s courage, or did he react on instinct, in self-preservation?
+Kagome was amazed by the war lord’s courage, or did he react on instinct, in self-preservation?

 Sesshomaru’s last spoken words haunted her.
 Somehow, she knew he spoke not of the lives he’d already taken, but the act he was about to commit against the helpless Onigumo.

-Without thinking, she lunged forward, trying to get to her feet.
+Without thinking, she lunged forward, trying to rise to her feet.
 “Wait, Sesshomaru!”

 She forgot that she was still high in a tree and lost her footing.